Xiao Longhua: Don’t Tire Yourself Out

 Xiao Longhua playing with an African instrument in his studio

 In this approximately 30-square-meter studio, a mix of indescribable items from different corners of the world seemed to be exchanging information with each other.
 Xiao Longhua himself is also an “indescribable” person.
 He draws comics, teaches animation, designs, sculpts clay, assembles puppets, takes photos, hunts for antiques, explores ruins, and creates artist books.
 Some of these activities have made him a teacher, some have brought him like-minded friends, some have developed into “artworks” displayed in galleries, and some just happened because—he likes them!
 He roams and adventures in the world, bringing back treasures to his studio.
-When visiting Xiao Longhua’s studio, the first question often isn’t “How have you been?” but rather, picking up an item and asking, “What is this?”
-This small attic studio is a crossroads of diverse hidden worlds, and it is also a creator’s complete world, where all curiosities and explorations are their corresponding objects.
+When visiting Xiao Longhua’s studio, the first question often isn’t “How have you been?” but rather, as one picks up an item, “What is this?”
+This small attic studio is a crossroads of diverse hidden worlds, and it is also a creator’s complete world, where all curiosities and explorations are met with their corresponding objects.
 Here, Xiao Longhua is always playing.

 A corner of Xiao Longhua’s studio